-

 In third year students continue with molecular cell biology and microbiology plus pharmacology and their language.
 In semester 2 there is an opportunity for a 3-6 month placement in Irish industry or a research laboratory in continental Europe.
 An on-campus alternative course emphasising genetics and biochemistry is also available.

-In final year students take modules in biochemistry, a business course including business development project, as well as completing semester-long individually mentored literature review and research project.
+In final year students take modules in biochemistry, a business course including business development project, as well as completing semester-long individually mentored literature review and a choice of either a research project or advanced skills and employability training.

 YEAR ONE